minus1by12Dev/adyah/README.md

 # adyah
 A public repository to host the documentation for PrathamOS Adyah edition.
-This is connected to Read the Docs for documentation and support
+This would be connected to Read the Docs for documentation and support